swaywm/swaylock/README.md

 	* Use `--indicator` to make the indicator always active
 	* Use `--timestr` and `--datestr` to set the date/time formats (using strftime-style formatting)
+* `--grace <seconds>` to set a password grace period, so that the password isn't required to unlock until some number of seconds have passed.
+	* Used together with `--indicator`, the indicator is always shown, even in the grace period.
+	* Used together with `--indicator-idle-visible`, the indicator is only visible after the grace period.
 * Various effects which can be applied to the background image
 	* `--effect-blur <radius>x<times>`: Blur the image (thanks to yvbbrjdr's fast box blur algorithm in